 Long Sales Cycles and Multiple Stakeholders

 Cybersecurity purchases typically involve extended evaluation periods with multiple decision-makers.
-IT directors, security managers, compliance officers, and executives all play roles in the selection process, each with different priorities and search behaviors.
+IT directors, security managers, compliance officers, and executives all play roles in the selection process, each with different priorities and search behaviours.

 This complexity requires SEO strategies that address: